 When welding vertical up, focus on welding the sides of the joint, and the middle will take care of itself.
 Move across the middle of the joint slowly enough so that the weld puddle can catch up, and pause slightly at the sides to ensure solid tie-in to the sidewall.
 If your weld looks like fish scales, you moved forward too quickly and didn’t hold long enough on the sides.

 Speed of travel: Your travel speed should allow you to keep the arc in the leading one-third of the weld pool.

-Traveling too slowly produces a wide, convex bead with shallow penetration and the possibility of “cold-lapping,” where the weld appears to be simply sitting on the surface of the material.
-(See FIG. 10.)
+Traveling too slowly produces a wide, convex bead with shallow penetration and the possibility of cold-lapping, where the weld appears to be simply sitting on the surface of the material.

-FIG. 10.
-Too slow of a travel speed will create a bead that has too much weld deposit, which can lead to “cold-lap.”
+Too slow of a travel speed will create a bead that has too much weld deposit, which can lead to cold-lap.
 This can result in insufficient penetration in those areas.
 Traveling too slowly can also focus the heat into the puddle and not into the base material.

-Excessively fast travel speeds also decrease penetration, create a narrower and/or highly crowned bead, and possibly underfill or undercut, which is when the area outside of the weld is concave or recessed.
-Note towards the end of the bead in FIG. 11 how the bead appears inconsistent as if the puddle were trying to keep up.
-(See FIG 11.)
+Excessively fast travel speeds also decrease penetration and create a narrower and/or highly crowned bead.
+It can also possibly lead to underfill or undercut, which is when the area outside of the weld is concave or recessed.
+Note toward the end of the bead in the image below how the bead appears inconsistent as if the puddle were trying to keep up.

-FIG. 11.
-Traveling too fast will create a thinner/undersized bead that will have more of a “V”-shaped ripple effect in the puddle rather than a nice “U” shaped, or “stacked dimes” effect.
+Traveling too fast will create a thinner/undersized bead that will have more of a V-shaped ripple effect in the puddle rather than a nice U-shaped, or stacked dimes, effect.

-These tips, along with practice and patience, will get you headed in the right direction.
-For more welding tips, visit MillerWelds.com.
+These tips, along with practice and patience, will help you improve your stick welding technique.